fabriguespe/xmtp-quickstart-chat-frames/README.md

 ### Use cases

-For inspiration and a deeper dive into how XMTP Frames can work across various domains, refer to the **[XMTP Frames Use Cases](/docs/use-cases/frames)** section below.
+For inspiration and a deeper dive into how Chat Frames can work across various domains, refer to the **[Chat Frames Use Cases](/docs/use-cases/frames)** section below.